World Cup 2026 Stadiums: Canada, Mexico and United States

 • New York (East Rutherford).
 Who hasn’t heard of it?
 The Big Apple is a bustling metropolis, renowned for its world-class museums, towering skyscrapers, and diverse cultural scene.
 New York will host the upcoming tournament at the iconic New York New Jersey Stadium.

 • Philadelphia.
 This is where history meets innovation.
-Discover iconic landmarks like Independence Hall and savor local favorites like cheesesteaks or Tastykakes.
-The arena hosting the 2026 World Cup there is Philadelphia Stadium.
+Discover iconic landmarks like Independence Hall, and enjoy everything from famous cheesesteaks to local sweet treats.
+The arena hosting the 2026 World Cup is Philadelphia Stadium.

 • Miami.
 A vibrant city of sun, sand, and endless waves.
 Explore South Beach or the Vizcaya Museum, and try local specialties like Key lime pie and Cuban sandwiches.
 Miami will host the tournament at its Miami Stadium.